Hanging out my shingle

 1 The most urgent thing

 I need to scope what I mean by impact.
-For the current purposes, it’s AI safety.
+For these purposes, it’s AI safety.
 I think we’re mishandling every aspect of the transition to an AI-driven society.
 Many parts of this transition will likely go awry unless we invest in proper mitigations, and right now we’re not doing great.

 My risk model here is broad.

-• There’s also the danger of total epistemic collapse, where we lose the ability to understand the world and make good decisions about it, drowning in a sea of AI slop
+- There’s also the danger of total epistemic collapse, where we lose the ability to understand the world and make good decisions about it, drowning in a sea of AI slop.

-• Moreover, we face psychological risks of becoming alienated as machine intelligences infiltrate every aspect of our lives.
+- Moreover, we face psychological risks of becoming alienated as machine intelligences infiltrate every aspect of our lives.

 We need to address all these issues, and quickly.
 The time to work on improving this situation is not after a disaster strikes, but before it does.

-2 What I’m up for
+2 What I am up for

 I’m open for business, up for ideas, and ready to start things.
 I’m ready to join your project.
 I’m ready to found a new project.
 I’m looking for collaborators, co-founders, and employers.
 Solve an important scientific problem?
 Persuade an important institution to change its ways?
 Build a new institution?